paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 #### Effective Date of 1988 Amendment
 Amendment by Pub.
 L. 100–297 effective July 1, 1988, see section 6303 of Pub.
 L. 100–297, set out as a note under [section 1071 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1071&num=0&edition=prelim), Education.

+#### Severability
+Pub.
+L. 119–12, § 5, May 19, 2025, 139 Stat.
+62, provided that: “If any provision of this Act [see Short Title of 2025 Amendment note set out under [section 609 of this title](./chapter-005-wire-or-radio-communication.md#section-609)], or an amendment made by this Act, is determined to be unenforceable or invalid, the remaining provisions of this Act and the amendments made by this Act shall not be affected.”

 #### Construction of 2006 Amendment
 Pub.
 L. 109–162, title I, § 113(b), Jan.
 5, 2006, 119 Stat.
 2987, provided that: “This section [amending this section] and the amendment made by this section may not be construed to affect the meaning given the term ‘telecommunications device’ in section 223(h)(1) of the Communications Act of 1934 [[47 U.S.C.
 223(h)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section223/h/1&num=0&edition=prelim)], as in effect before the date of the enactment of this section [Jan.
 5, 2006].”